betterobjects/activeql/docs/domain-configuration/permissions.md

 ## Principal

-To evaluate access rights GAMA expects an object of type `PrincipalType` under the name `principal` in the resolver context.
+To evaluate access rights ActiveQL expects an object of type `PrincipalType` under the name `principal` in the resolver context.
 This can be either the `object` itself or a function returning the principal object.

 ```typescript
 export type PrincipalType = {